 After I finish my breakfast, I have plans to clean the tub and finish painting the edging in the bathroom.
 Then maybe some laundry or taking care of camping supplies or a nap or reading.
 Who knows.
 Its a choice I can make later, and I can’t really make the wrong choice.

 I don’t have tons of time today to blog, but I thought I’d put up a little bit about my weekend.
-Friday and I went to the Minnesota Orchestra.
+Friday Prince Charming and I went to the Minnesota Orchestra.
 I was a bit afraid I’d find it boring, but it was really good.
 It was especially fun to find those musicians who really enjoyed what they were doing.
 The guest violinist was one of those people, but there were some others as well, where it was fabulous to watch their facial expressions and movements.
+Time to go for violin lessons, I believe.

 I’ll try to post the stories of the day along with the pictures by the end of today (no promises, though, with the “big meeting” this afternoon where we find out who’s positions are being eliminated – no worries, theoretically, since all those who are affected have already been told).